soczysty7/802.11ah_RAW_ns3_optimization/README.md

 ## Improving the Performance of Densely Deployed IEEE 802.11ah Networks

+"In this overview it was indicated that the performance of densely deployed 802.11ah networks is largely dependent on the traffic flow scheme.
+It was also presented how various network performance metrics can be improved depending on scenario conditions.
+For each such optimization the possible improvement gain was estimated.
+Results show that especially latency and packet loss can be reduced with gain of above 40% with proper RAW mechanism configuration."

 ---
 ### Project Setup :
 + Clone 802.11ah ns-3 module: